Volunteers and Service

 Current Needs

-Under the supervision of CSPD personnel, Volunteer Victim Advocates will provide crime victims with immediate crisis intervention, follow-up support, and information on victim rights and community resources in accordance with the Colorado Victim Rights Act.
+Under the supervision of CSPD personnel and the Victim Advocacy Unit (VAU), volunteer Victim Advocates provide crime victims with immediate crisis intervention, follow-up support, and information on victim rights and community resources in accordance with the Colorado Victim Rights Act.

 VIN Verification Volunteer